Craig L. Thomas: Family

-Thomas was married to Leona M. Francis on February 22, 1955 in Uinta, Wyoming.
+Thomas was married to Leona M. Francis on February 22, 1955, in Uinta, Wyoming.
 The couple had three sons and one daughter, as well as nine grandchildren.
 They later divorced.
 Thomas later married the former Susan Roberts, a public school teacher for special-needs students in Arlington, Virginia.

 Biography

-Thomas was born and reared in Cody, the seat of Park County in northwestern Wyoming, roughly 50 miles east of Yellowstone National Park.
-He was of English ancestry.
-His parents were public school teachers who operated a dude ranch business on the edge of Yellowstone during the summers.
-The family's interest in tourism later led Thomas to purchase a small hotel in Torrington.

 Thomas graduated from the University of Wyoming in Laramie with a degree in animal husbandry.
-At the University he was a member of the Delta Chi Fraternity.
+At the university he was a member of the Delta Chi Fraternity.
 Thereafter, he served as an officer in the United States Marine Corps from 1955 to 1959; he attained the rank of Captain.
 He obtained a law degree from La Salle Extension University, though he did not list it on later official biographies.

 In addition to his work with the Farm Bureau, he was general manager of the Wyoming Rural Electrification Administration.
-After four years in the Wyoming House, Thomas won a special election on April 26, 1989 to replace Dick Cheney as Wyoming's lone member of the United States House of Representatives.
+After four years in the Wyoming House, Thomas won a special election on April 26, 1989, to replace Dick Cheney as Wyoming's lone member of the United States House of Representatives.
 He resigned as a state representative effective May 2, 1989 and took his seat in the U.S. House on the same day.
 He was re-elected to that seat in 1990 and 1992.
 In 1994, he ran for the United States Senate and won, defeating popular Democratic Governor Mike Sullivan by 20 percentage points.
 He was elected second term in 2000 with a 74 percent majority, one of the largest margins in Wyoming election history.
 In the 2006 election he was opposed by Democratic engineer Dale Groutage.
 Thomas was re-elected to a third term with 70 percent of the ballots even as Democratic Governor Dave Freudenthal was also winning with the same 70 percent margin.